JDhub101/DataScienceProfessional/README.md

 ## 🤵 About Me

-I currently work for a UK Financial Services company as a Data Analyst.
+I currently work as a Data Analyst in Financial Services company.
 My role mainly involves:
 - Project managing data transformation projects.
 - Analysing data to provide assurance that processes are followed and reporting analysis results to management.
 - Creating dashboards to give others access to information and help them understand trends and insights.